methodphoto/themincricketclub/2002/players-and-jesters.md

 game: Players and Jesters v The Min
 location: Rothampstead Park
 date: 19/05/2002
 report: Players and Jesters batted first and made 190 for 6 wkts.
-The Min replied with 103 for 8 wkts (all out)
+The Min replied with 103 for 8 wkts (all out) with 2 balls left
 result: Players and Jesters won by 87 runs
 parent: 2002 Fixtures
 ---